 GOLD HAS BECOME SOUTH AMERICA’S MOST ILLICIT COMMODITY

 Peru has the second-largest amount of rain forest in the world, but swaths of it are rapidly disappearing.
-Illegal gold mining—farmers digging up ore and selling it on the black market, so that it may eventually end up wrapped around your fiancée’s finger—is one major cause.
+Illicit gold mining—farmers digging up ore and selling it on the black market, so that it may eventually end up wrapped around your fiancée’s finger—is one major cause.
 According to former environmental minister Antonio Brack Egg, gold mining has devastated nearly 370,000 acres of the Peruvian Amazon.
 That’s an elevenfold increase since 2000.
 Because of the devastation, criminality, and profits that have risen in tandem with the illicit trade, some analysts have started calling gold South America’s “new cocaine.”

 This April, during a turbulent thunderstorm, I arrived in the city of Puerto Maldonado, a hub of the industry located in the southwestern Amazon jungle.
 With no taxis in sight, I asked a woman selling snacks outside the airport for directions.
 She pointed east, toward the city.
 I began the soggy trek along a jungle road, my feet sinking in mud.